-• The rapid, global spread of COVID-19 has negatively impacted consumer demand for devices that incorporate our products and intellectual property, which negatively impacted our business and results of operations in the second quarter of fiscal 2020.
-The negative impacts of the COVID-19 pandemic varied by region.
-In China, sales were significantly impacted early in the second fiscal quarter, but we started to see meaningful recovery by the end of March.
-Other regions were impacted later in the second fiscal quarter, with increasing impacts exiting March.
-The impact of COVID-19 on our ability to fulfill customer orders has been minimal.
-In response to the pandemic, we implemented significant workforce changes that we determined were in the best interest of our employees, as well as the communities in which we operate, and which comply with government regulations.
-This included significantly reducing the number of people in our offices and implementing additional safety measures for employees continuing critical on-site work.
+• The rapid, global spread of COVID-19 has negatively impacted consumer demand for devices that incorporate our products and intellectual property, which negatively impacted our business and results of operations in the third quarter of fiscal 2020.
+The impact of COVID-19 on sales of devices that incorporate our products and intellectual property varied during the June quarter, with developed regions and China experiencing a less significant impact than emerging regions.
+The impact of COVID-19 on our ability to fulfill customer orders has continued to be minimal.
+Workforce changes that we implemented in the second quarter of fiscal 2020 remained in effect throughout the third quarter of fiscal 2020.